MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbMapping.md

 ### -QuicPort

-Specifies the destination port number used by the SMB server for Quick UDP Internet Connections (QUIC) protocol connections.
+Specifies the destination port number used by the SMB server for QUIC protocol connections.

 ```yaml
 Type: UInt16